RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 To connect to your database, you need the following info:

-- The public endpoint for your database
+- The hostname for your database
 - The port number
 - The database password

 These are displayed in the **Configuration** tab.

-- In the **General** section, the **Public endpoint** setting shows the URI for your database and the port number.
-Use the **Copy** button to copy these values to the Clipboard.
+- In the **General** section, the **Public endpoint** setting shows the hostname for your database and the port number.

 - The **Security** section contains your **Default user password**.
 By default, this is masked.
 Select the eye icon to show or hide the password.